Ad-Growth/ad-sdk-docs/docs/usage/banner/unity.md

         AdPosition.TOP_CENTER
         );

+      // Or pass x and y position on screen
-      AdView ad = new AdView(
+      AdView customPositionAd = new AdView(
         unit_id,
         AdSize.BANNER,
         AdOrientation.LANDSCAPE,
-        // Or pass x and y position
         150,  // x
         100   // y
         );

-      ad.Load(); // the banner will be added to screen
+      ad.Load(); // the banner will be added to screen customPositionAd.Load(); // the banner will be added to screen at the provided x and y position

   }
 }